 While no two spills are ever alike, most methods work for different situations.
 If pipes burst or ships happen to sink, responders are required to stop and contain oil spills, as well as stop the spreading or already spilled oil.
-However, depending o the ocean current or even the weather at sea, the use of booms are almost ineffective.
+However, depending on the ocean current or even the weather at sea, the use of booms is sometimes not the most effective.

 When it comes to dealing with an oil spill, a combination of different methods is needed.
 These are as follows:

 Flushing usually involves the removal of stranded oil by flushing it out with water.
 After this occurs, the oil can then be recovered with ease.
 However, from previous experience, it should be noted that caution should be taken when dealing with both temperature and pressure.
 This prevents further damage to the shoreline.